-- 13.32 Privacy Safeguard 13 requires that any statement included with CDR data in response to a correction request is to ensure that, having regard to the purpose for which it is held, the CDR data is 'accurate', 'up to date', 'complete' and 'not misleading'.
-'Held' is discussed in Chapter B (Key concepts). - 13.33 Whether or not CDR data is accurate, up to date, complete and not misleading must be determined with regard to the purpose for which it is held. - 13.34 When working out the purpose for which the CDR data is or was held, entities must disregard the purpose of holding the CDR data so that it can be disclosed as required under the CDR Rules.
-For example, a data holder that is an authorised deposit-taking institution collects transaction data for the purpose of providing a banking service to its customer.
-It
+- 13.35 Privacy Safeguard 13 requires that any statement included with CDR data in response to a correction request is to ensure that, having regard to the purpose for which it is held, the CDR data is 'accurate', 'up to date', 'complete' and 'not misleading'.
+'Held' is discussed in Chapter B (Key concepts). - 13.36 Whether or not CDR data is accurate, up to date, complete and not misleading must be determined with regard to the purpose for which it is held. - 13.37 When working out the purpose for which the CDR data is or was held, entities must disregard the purpose of holding the CDR data so that it can be disclosed as required under the CDR

-&lt;sup>8 Section 56ET(4) of the Competition and Consumer Act.
+&lt;sup>10 Section 56ET(4) of the Competition and Consumer Act.

-&lt;sup>9 Section 56EP(3)(a)(ii) of the Competition and Consumer Act.
+&lt;sup>11 Section 56EP(3)(a)(ii) of the Competition and Consumer Act.